ImEden6/campsite-fyp/frontend/src/utils/ERROR_HANDLING_README.md

 # Error Handling and Validation Documentation

-This document describes the comprehensive error handling and validation system implemented for the Konva map editor.
+This document describes the comprehensive error handling and validation system implemented for the Fabric.js map editor.

 ## Overview